-This is not my experience, story but one from a guy from Limerick, Ireland I met in an Irish pub in Madrid.
+This is not my experience, story but from a guy from Limerick, Ireland I met in an Irish pub in Madrid.
 I enjoyed his stories so much I thought you’d like them too.
 I had no idea that I would visit his hometown of Limerick later on in my trip.

 I sat with an Irishman who told me great stories from his life once I told him I was traveling long term.
 He had done the same thing back in the 70s.
 He had just received a nice job teaching at a Uni in London, which meant good pay and job security for life, unless he killed someone, he said with a laugh.
 ‘I was all set.’

-Came time to vote on yearly pension increase and discussion fell into a long argument when it should have been a quick aye vote.
+Came time to vote on a yearly pension increase and discussion fell into a long argument when it should have been a quick aye vote.
 In the midst of this argument the Irishman realized that what they were voting on and arguing wouldn’t effect them for nearly 30 years.

 ‘Then it hit me, I’m going to be here, at this same desk with these same arseholes arguing over a 2% pension decrease and lord knows what else…for 30 years!
 This was a Monday, by Thursday I was on a ferry to Amsterdam with a roll to sleep on and a bit of money in my pocket.
 I realized those guys were insane.
 Plus I’d never been anywhere, I had no real life experiences.’